tonyt73/JTE/README.md

 # My implementation
 ## Overview:
-  This is the core JTE implement for build jobs in Jenkins I use Jenkins Organisation Folders to define a build type
+  This is the core JTE implement for build jobs in Jenkins I use Jenkins Organisation Folders to define a build type; of which I use 3:
-   eg: I have 3 types at present
    * Pull Request Validation
    * Continuous Integration
    * Release

   Each are setup in almost the same manor
    * Projects > Repository Sources > BitBucket Team/Project
    * Project Recognizers